-She earned her degree in Business Economics in 1993 from the "Luigi Bocconi" University in Milan and a Master of Arts in Industrial/Organizational Psychology in 2002, from New York University's Graduate School of Arts and Science in New York, NY, in the United States.
+She earned her degree in Business Economics in 1993 from the "Luigi Bocconi" University in Milan and a Master of Arts in Industrial/Organizational Psychology in 2002, from New York University's Graduate School of Arts and Science in New York, NY, United States.
 She has worked as a professional accountant since 1994, in Milan, where she owns her own practice, which provides accounting, corporate, and tax advisory services.
 She has been an authorised statutory auditor since 1999.
-She is also a UK Bylawsed accountant, having been admitted to the Institute of Bylawsed Accountants of England and Wales (London, United Kingdom) in January 2013.
-From 2010 to 2014 she was a member of global IFRS SME Implementation Group, instituted at the IASB in London, UK; since 2011 she has been a member of European EFRAG SME Working Group, instituted at the EFRAG in Brussels, Belgium; since 2015 she has been a member of the SME Reporting Task Force a part of the "Financial Reporting Policy Group" of the FEE in Brussels, Belgium; since 2015 she has been a member of the working group on national accounting standards at the OIC in Rome, Italy.
-She is Chairman of the Accounting Standards Commission of the Milan Professional Accountants Association.
-She also writes extensively about national and international accounting standards for several Italian publishers, including in particular IPSOA Wolters Kluwer, EGEA and Giuffre.
-She is currently in office as a member of the board of statutory auditors, among others as Chair at F.I.L.A.
-S.p.A., Carrara S.p.A. and Fultes S.p.A., and as an ordinary member at Inalca SpA, Synopo SpA, Pentagramma Perugia S.p.A., Sabre Italia Srl, and Ottana Polimeri S.r.l.
-She is also sole statutory auditor at GE Lighting Srl.
-She was Chairman of the Board of Statutory Auditors of Fiat Industrial S.p.A. until 30 September 2013 and a standing auditor with Ansaldo Energia SpA until 3 December
+She is also a UK chartered accountant, having been admitted to the Institute of Chartered Accountants of England and Wales (London, United Kingdom) in January 2013.
+From 2010 to 2014 she was a member of global IFRS SME Implementation Group, instituted at the IASB in London, UK; since 2011 she has been a member of European EFRAG SME Working Group, instituted at the EFRAG in Brussels, Belgium; since 2015 she has been a member of the SME Reporting Task Force, a part of the "Financial Reporting Policy Group" of the FEE in Brussels, Belgium.
+She is Chairman of the Accounting Standards Commission of the Milan Association of Certified Accountants.
+She is temporary lecturer at Cattolica University in Milan and also writes extensively about national and international accounting standards for several Italian publishers, including in particular IPSOA Wolters Kluwer, EGEA and Giuffrè.
+She is currently in office as a member of boards of statutory auditors, among others as Chair at F.I.L.A.
+S.p.A., Carrara S.p.A. and Fultes S.p.A., and as an ordinary member at Inalca S.p.A., Synopo S.p.A., Pentagramma Perugia S.p.A., Sabre Italia S.r.l., and Ottana Polimeri S.r.l.
+She is also sole statutory auditor at GE Lighting S.r.l.
+She was Chairman of the Board of Statutory Auditors of Fiat Industrial S.p.A. until 30 September 2013 and a standing auditor with Ansaldo Energia S.p.A. until 3 December 2014.

-She was elected on 16 April 2013 from the slate submitted jointly by a group of shareholders comprising asset management companies and institutional investors, which received the second highest number of votes at the Shareholders' Meeting.
+She was elected on 13 April 2016 from the slate submitted jointly by a group of shareholders comprising asset management companies and institutional investors, which received the second highest number of votes at the Shareholders' Meeting.